dinumihnea/bellman-kalaba-graph-algorithm/README.md

 # bellman-kalaba-graph-algorithm
-Java Script implementation of Bellman-Kalaba graph algorithm with ZERO dependencies The Belman-Kalaba algorithm calculates the shortest path from a certain vertex to the end vertex based on the node's weight
+Java Script implementation of Bellman-Kalaba graph algorithm with ZERO dependencies The Belman-Kalaba algorithm calculates the shortest path from a certain vertex to the end vertex based on nodes weight

 `TODO: attach step documentatio`